nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 We have a winner!
 "True Love Waits" is officially the single most depressing Radiohead song to date.
 Along with tieing for the lowest valence, it had the second highest percentage of sad lyrics, at 16%.
 Specifically, the algorithm picked out the words "drown", "killing", "crazy", "haunted", and "leave" - the last of which was repeated six times in the chorus ("Just don't leave.
 Don't leave").

 To see how sentiment evoloved across all nine albums, I calculated the average sentiment score per album and plotted each song by album release date.

+To spice up the plot a bit, I created a custom tooltip incorporating the `album_img` provided by Spotify.

 ```r
 library(RColorBrewer)